algorithmica-org/algorithmica/content/english/hpc/architecture/isa.md

 Hardware engineers love abstractions too.
 An abstraction of a CPU is called an *instruction set architecture* (ISA), and it defines how a computer should work from a programmer's perspective.
 Similar to software interfaces, it gives computer engineers the ability to improve on existing CPU designs while also giving its users — us, programmers — the confidence that things that worked before won't break on newer chips.

 An ISA essentially defines how the hardware should interpret the machine language.
-Apart from instructions and their binary encodings, an ISA importantly defines the counts, sizes, and purposes of registers, the memory model, and the input/output model.
+Apart from instructions and their binary encodings, an ISA also defines the counts, sizes, and purposes of registers, the memory model, and the input/output model.
 Similar to software interfaces, ISAs can be extended too: in fact, they are often updated, mostly in a backward-compatible way, to add new and more specialized instructions that can improve performance.

 ### RISC vs CISC